 How Does a POLST Form Differ From Other Health Care Directives?

 A POLST form differs from a DNR order in one important way: A POLST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
-The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared Advance Health Care Directive.
+The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared advance health care directive.
+An advance directive provides more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preferences for organ donation.

 For More Information